RSSNext/rsshub-docs/src/deploy/config.md

 When `ACCESS_KEY` is enabled, the `healthcheck` endpoint also requires authentication.

-For Docker Compose deployments, you'll need to update the `healthcheck` configuration in your `docker-compose.yml` to include the access key or access code parameter.
+For a Docker Compose deployment, you'll need to update the `healthcheck` configuration in your `docker-compose.yml` to include the access key or access code parameter.

 The recommended configuration is:

 ```diff